nintichance/knapSack/README.md

 After the grid is completely filled out, we have the max Value and the max Number of items that we can add to the knapSack.
 We can use this max number of items to work our way backwards through the grid to reveal which item(s) we added to the knapSack to achieve the highest value without exceeding the max capacity.

+When writing this solution, I assumed items were passed in as an array of objects; however, items need to be passed in as two separate arrays--one containing the item value and the other array containing it's corresponding item weight.

 ## Variations & Applications

 The following variations and applications were plucked from [Jan-Willem Buurlage's Slides](https://homepages.cwi.nl/~buurlage/lcsc/slides_week15.pdf).